canokeys/canokey-documentation/content/userguide/OpenPGP.md

 +++
 title = "OpenPGP"
 date =  2020-07-04T16:19:06+08:00
-weight = 5
+weight = 20
 +++

 [OpenPGP](https://www.openpgp.org/) is a standard for signing and encrypting defined as [RFC4880](https://tools.ietf.org/html/rfc4880).
 It uses a private key to sign / encrypt messages and documents.
-One of the most commonly used tool for using OpenPGP is GNU Privacy Guard, which is short as GnuPG or GPG.
-So you might see some online materials also use GPG to denote the OpenPGP related techology.
+One of the most commonly used tools for using OpenPGP is GNU Privacy Guard, which is short as GnuPG or GPG.

 The private key can be stored in CanoKey, or you can use CanoKey to generate a OpenPGP key.
 The private key stored in CanoKey cannot be read out.
 This reduced the chance of leakage of the private key.